Some men develop physical and emotional symptoms when they reach their late 40s to early 50s.

 - loss of muscle mass and reduced ability to exercise

 - fat redistribution, such as developing a large belly or 'man boobs' (gynaecomastia)

 - a general lack of enthusiasm or energy

 These symptoms can interfere with everyday life and happiness.
 It's important to find the underlying cause and work out what can help to resolve it.

-Male menopause is a term that is sometimes used and is misleading.
+Male menopause is a term that is sometimes used, but it is misleading.

 Testosterone levels do fall as men age.
 But the decline is steady at less than 2% a year from around the age of 30 to 40.
 This is unlikely to cause any problems.